ragingbal/gitbook-ballab/case-studies-big-and-fast-data.md

 ![](http://finovate.com/wp-content/uploads/2015/01/d8b0af3e47fbaaea5daebb3b86d19f4e269648884.jpg)

-A platform for financial transaction processing, customer segmentation and predictive analytics for banks to channel merchant offers to their customers.
-The solution has been deployed in Europe and in the Far East. \( [http://redzebra-analytics.com](http://redzebra-analytics.com) \).
+A platform for financial transaction processing, customer segmentation, based on unsupervised techniques, and predictive analytics for banks to channel merchant offers to their customers.

 We provided the CTO services, Product Engineering and the Professional Services Team.
+The solution has been deployed in Europe and in the Far East.

+To know more about the product, visit [http://redzebra-analytics.com](http://redzebra-analytics.com/)

 **Technologies Used:** Cassandra, Java \(Spring\), MySQL, Hive, ElasticSearch